How does 0-62mph in 4.1s and a 174mph top speed sound? Yeah, thought so

 What we say:

 Takes the Prius concept a step further.
-Pure electric and easy to live with, the Leaf just works
+Pure electric and easy to live with

 What is it?

 The first credible, fully electric family car.
 The Leaf is rare among all-electric cars firstly because it’s pretty good and secondly because it was designed to run on batteries from scratch, where most other mass-market electric cars have been adapted from internal-combustion-engined models.
 That makes the Nissan better placed to tackle the task in hand.
 Even better, it’s now being built here in the UK – and Nissan has used this opportunity to introduce a series of running changes too.
 The range is up, the handling is better and it’s generally easier to use.
-These improved cars are arriving in showrooms now.
+More recently, it’d also added a bigger 30kWh battery option to the range.

 A 0-60mph time of 11.9 seconds doesn’t sound all that impressive these days, but the Leaf feels a bit quicker than that.
 If you haven’t heard already, electric cars have all their torque available as soon as you prod the accelerator.
 It’s not confined to low-end pulling power either, so it’s capable enough on motorways and A-roads, certainly a match for a diesel hatch.